-Figure 9.
-Same as Figure 8 but for the interval January 2013 to July 2024, covering approximately one solar cycle.
-In part A vertical solid and dashed blue lines have been added marking, respectively, the June and December solstices and a mauve horizontal dashed line marking the 31°-threshold for an extreme event that is adopted here blue dashed lines mark the winter solstice.
+Figure 9 is the same as Figure 8, but expanded to cover just the modern era (January 2013-June 2024).
+The intervals cover the peaks of cycles 24 and 25 and the minimum between them, as shown by the lower panel, part B. Panel A reveals the annual variation in samples that we expect because of the effect of sunlight on the detectability of aurora.
+The solid vertical blue lines have been added to mark the summer solstice for these northern-hemisphere data, and the vertical blue dashed lines mark the winter solstice.
 The expected annual variation is present, with a clear minimum in occurrence around the summer solstices, particularly at higher latitudes.
 There is also a clear semi-annual variation, with peak occurrence being at the equinoxes.

-The semi-annual variations in geomagnetic activity are well understood in terms of the dipole tilt effect on solar-wind magnetosphere coupling, known as the Russell-McPherron effect (Russell & McPherron 1973).
+The semi-annual variations in geomagnetic activity are well understood in terms of the dipole tilt effect on solar-wind magnetosphere coupling, known as the Russell-McPherron effect (Russell & McPherron 1973; O'Brien & McPherron 2002; Cliver et al. 2002; Balan et al. 2017).
 A variety of tests have shown conclusively that this is the causal mechanism, one of the most compelling being that the favoured equinox depends on the polarity of the Y-component of the interplanetary magnetic field (IMF), which is a unique prediction of the Russell-McPherron theory (Zhao & Zong 2012; Lockwood et al. 2020a,b,c).